andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/SQL /README.md

 + Enhanced the dataset by adding columns for months, days of the week, hours, and quarters.
 + Computed new columns based on existing data to derive meaningful insights.
 + Expanded the structure of the dataset to accommodate new dimensions and attributes, including columns for ride length and ride distance.
-+ Improved data accessibility and usability through clearer column name and additional informative columns.
++ Improved data accessibility and usability through clearer column names and additional informative columns.

 #### Column Name Adjustment
 + Renaming the column **member_casual** to **user_type**